 It was the night of the CMA Awards in 2015 that the cat was finally let out of the country bag, when Stapleton picked up three awards – after an iconic duet with Justin Timberlake - and pretty much changed the course of the country mainstream overnight.

-In turn, he’s released some of the genre’s most extraordinary albums in a little over half a decade.
-Holler took a rummage through his back catalogue to pick out some of his finest cuts.
+He’s released some of the genre’s most extraordinary albums in a little over half a decade.
+Here is Holler's list of the Best Chris Stapleton songs.